Grenfell Tower Inquiry Phase 2: Norwegian seminar and three empty chairs

-With Wehrle and Sontag raising these issues, why hadn't Arconics withdrawn the product - what had senior management done about these warnings asked Millet.
+With Wehrle and Sontag raising these issues, why hadn't Arconic withdrawn the product - and what had senior management done about these warnings, asked Millet.

 Module 3: Kensington and Chelsea and the KCTMO

 On the final Monday before Easter, 29 March 2021, the inquiry started examining the culpability of the landlords and how they fulfilled their duty of care.
-It was revealed that fire chiefs had told Royal Borough of Kensington and Chelsea (RBKC) in April 2017 that cladding panels were a potential problem as often they did not comply with building regulations leading to a fire spreading from flat to flat.
-On receiving such a warning the RBKC should have verified that their inspector had done the necessary facade checks and written that into future fire risk assessments.
-Laura Johnson, RBKC director of housing took no action other than to forward the letter to the Kensington and Chelsea Tenant Management Organisation (KCTMO) marked ("FYI").
+It was revealed that fire chiefs had told Royal Borough of Kensington and Chelsea (RBKC) in April 2017 that cladding panels were a potential problem, as often they did not comply with building regulations, leading to a fire spreading from flat to flat.
+On receiving such a warning, the RBKC should have verified that their inspector had done the necessary facade checks and written that into future fire risk assessments.
+Laura Johnson, RBKC director of housing, took no action other than to forward the letter to the Kensington and Chelsea Tenant Management Organisation (KCTMO) marked ("FYI").

 This was the first time survivors and bereaved had spoken to the inquiry, and were represented by the barristers, Michael Mansfield QC, Danny Friedman QC and Stephanie Barwise QC.
 In opening statements they accused RBKC of prioritising cost over safety, and years of neglect which formed “a landmark act of discrimination against disabled and vulnerable people” with elements of class and racial discrimination.

-A key theme of this stage would be “RBKC’s leadership, culture and purpose insofar as they influenced fire safety”, the inquiry was told.
-The professional competence of one of the key independent expert witnesses, Colin Todd was questioned when he endorsed the unregistered Carl Stokes, KCTMO's fire safety engineer.
+A key theme of this stage would be “RBKC's leadership, culture and purpose insofar as they influenced fire safety”, the inquiry was told.
+The professional competence of one of the key independent expert witnesses, Colin Todd, was questioned when he endorsed the unregistered Carl Stokes, KCTMO's fire safety engineer.
 Todd had been quoted as saying “little if any special competence is required in relation to the principles of fire safety to enable a competent fire risk assessor”.
-Subsequent to the fire, Todd's son Keith, has taken the position as director of fire safety for the tower’s owner (RBKC).
+Subsequent to the fire, Todd's son Keith, has taken the position as director of fire safety for the tower's owner (RBKC).
 Colin Todd owns a fire consultancy, and Keith worked for him for six years.
 The survivors group described this relationship as distressing.
 Nabil Choucair, who lost six relatives in the fire, said it was an unacceptable conflict of interest.